Does Faith In Practice require volunteers to be vaccinated against COVID-19 to serve on a team?

 Teams serving in 2023 will be asked to take precautions during the week, avoiding crowded venues in Antigua during the week.
 The team will have the option to have dinner in Antigua on Friday evening.

-The team will have the ability to enjoy a free day in Antigua if the following criteria are met.
+The team will have the ability to enjoy a free day in Antigua on Friday if the following criteria are met.

 Up-to-date recommendations will be given to the team during their mission week to help them stay safe during their free time.